JHL328/Awesome-MoE-RL/README.md

 ## Stack (Papers to Review)
-BEYOND THE EXPLORATION-EXPLOITATION TRADEOFF: A HIDDEN STATE APPROACH FOR LLM REASONING IN RLVR
+Beyond the Exploration-Exploitation Trade-off: A Hidden State Approach for LLM Reasoning in RLVR

 Input Domain Aware MoE: Decoupling Routing Decisions from Task Optimization in Mixture of Experts